fusioncharts/dev_centre_docs/chart-guide/standard-charts/bubble-and-xy-charts.md

 Bubble charts are used for plotting data that is defined in terms of three numeric parameters.
 The third numeric parameter is indicated by the diameter of the bubble.
 The JSON/XML format of a bubble chart is slightly different from that of a scatter chart, this is because the bubble chart plots an additional numeric parameter.

 So let's create a bubble chart showing sales analysis of shoes of different brands for Harry's SuperMart for last month.

-To create a bubble chart follow the steps given below:

-* In the JSON data, set the attributes and their corresponding values in `"<attributeName>": "<value>"` format.

-* Specify the chart type using the `type` attribute.
-To render a column chart, set `bubble`.
+Specify the chart type using the `type` attribute.
+To render a bubble chart, set `bubble`.

-* Set the container object using `renderAt` attribute.

-* Specify the dimension of the chart using `width` and `height` attributes.

-* Set the type of data (JSON/XML) you want to pass to the chart object using `dataFormat` attribute.

 For a detailed list of attributes you can check the API reference page of bubble chart.